Lyttelton, New Zealand: Establishment

-19th and 20th century
+19th century

-The Lyttelton Times was one of the principal newspapers of the Canterbury region for 80 years, published from 1851 until 1929, at which time it became the Christchurch Times, until publication ceased in 1935.
+The Lyttelton Times was one of the principal newspapers of the Canterbury region for 80 years.
+It was published from 1851 until 1929, at which time it became the Christchurch Times, until publication ceased in 1935.

 On 1 July 1862, the first telegraph transmission in New Zealand was made from Lyttelton Post Office.

 On 1 January 1908, the Nimrod Expedition, headed by Ernest Shackleton to explore Antarctica left from the harbour here.

-The Lyttelton Harbour Board was created in 1877 to be in charge of the harbour's management.
-It was dissolved in 1989 after the passing of the 1988 Port Companies Act, which forced it to split into two separate organisations, one commercial (the Lyttelton Port Company, currently owned by Christchurch City Holdings, the commercial arm of the city council) and one non-commercial.
-In 1996 the Lyttelton Port Company registered on the New Zealand Stock Exchange.

-1870 Lyttelton Fire
+Terra Nova Expedition member Apsley Cherry-Garrard makes mention of Lyttelton's importance to Antarctic explorers in his book, The Worst Journey in the World: